axingjia/Journey_To_Data_Structure/README.md

 page 325

+### Partition
+Notice that partitioning is not stable.
+That is, each group is not in the same order it was originally.
+In fact, partitioning tends to reverse the order of some of the data in each group.

+Page 330

+Just blew right through the shellsort implementation and partition implementation

 ## Chapter tree

 Digression here: I always want to make a file navigator in react, and file navigator requires tree I realize (than the normal dumb way of whatever I was using).
 Specifically a k-ary tree, and I need add function.
 (Actually thats basically it, just add function), well because its in react so its gonna be in javascript